 The second session, called “Meet the Hi-Res Music Creators,” is scheduled for Tuesday, Jan.
 7, from 3 p.m. to 4 p.m.
 Attendees will learn about the music-creation process from award-winning producers and engineers.
-The panel, moderated by Mike Mettler of The Sound Bard, will explore such topics as recording, mixing and mastering in high-res audio; the key characteristics of each format; and how to utilize meta data to enhance the overall listening experience.
+The panel will be moderated by Mike Mettler of The Sound Bard.

 The third session, called “Hi-Res Audio for Every Lifestyle,” is scheduled for Wednesday, Jan.
 8, from 1 p.m. to 2 p.m.
-The panel, moderated by TWICE senior editor Joseph Palenchar, will focus on consumer products and issues related to marketing the products.
-Issues include demonstrating hi-res audio at retail; the various options for bringing hi-res music into the home, and ways to educate and engage young music enthusiasts.
+The panel, moderated by TWICE senior editor Joseph Palenchar, will focus on consumer products and issues related to marketing the technology.
+Issues include demonstrating high-res audio at retail, the various options for bringing high-res music into the home, and ways to educate and engage young music enthusiasts.

 The panelists are Steve Silberman, development VP at AudioQuest; Aaron Levine, product marketing manager at Sony Electronics; Owen Kwon, business development VP for iRiver; Paul Wasek, national marketing and product planning manager at Onkyo USA; David J. Steven, managing director of dCS; and Michal Jurewicz, president of Mytek Digital.